InternLM/CapRL/README.md

 ## ⭐️ Quick Start
 If you want to use **CapRL-3B** for captioning, you can directly follow the exact same inference approach as in [Qwen2.5-VL-series](https://github.com/QwenLM/Qwen3-VL/tree/d2240f11656bfe404b9ba56db4e51cd09f522ff1).

+The prompt we use for training and evaluation is `Please describe this image in detail.`

 We recommend using **vLLM** to speed up inference.